uvayankee/uvayankee.github.io/README.md

 To add a new instruction:

-1. Create a new Markdown file in the `_posts` directory following the naming convention: `YYYY-MM-DD-title.md`
+1. Create a new Markdown file in the `_pages` directory with a descriptive filename: `your-instruction-name.md`
 2. Include the Jekyll front matter at the top of the file:
    ```
    ---
-   layout: post
+   layout: page
    title: "Your Instruction Title"
+   permalink: /your-instruction-name/
    ---
    ```
 3. Add your content below the front matter